 How we select applicants

 Your application will then be carefully considered by a trained admissions selector, who will be looking for merit, potential, and your motivation to make the most out of the wide range of opportunities available at Durham University.
 We aim to select applicants who we think will benefit most from the unique experience Durham University offers and can contribute most to university life, irrespective of their background.
-Our Admissions Policy is based on the core principles of fairness, transparency, consistency and operating a professional admissions process.
+Our Admissions Policy is based on the core principles of fairness, transparency, consistency and operating a professional admissions service.

 If you have experienced circumstances which might have affected your academic studies you should ask your school or college to report these to the relevant examination boards.
 We regard the examination boards as being best placed to take account of anything that might impact on your examination performance and we are unable to take account of the impact of mitigating circumstances for a second time.
-If informing the examination board this has legitimately not been possible, please see below for the appropriate way of informing us of your mitigating circumstances.

-Applicants who are applying to us and who have experienced mitigating circumstances during qualifications/examinations already acheived which they have been unable to report to examination boards at the time then you should ask your referee to include a statement either in their reference or by writing to us separately.
+If you are applying to us and experienced mitigating circumstances for qualifications/examinations you have already achieved and which you were unable to report to examination boards at the time then you should ask your referee to include a statement either in their reference or by writing to us separately.
 They should explain:

 - What the mitigating circumstances were;

-- The effect this had upon the applicant’s work;
+- The effect this had upon your work;

 - Why it was not possible to report the mitigating circumstances to the examination boards.

-Mitigating circumstances during study for qualifications currently being completed
+Mitigating circumstances if you are studying for qualifications not yet completed

-Applicants who are considering applying to us, have made an application to us or have received an offer, you should ask your school or college to report any mitigating circumstances which are affecting their current studies to the relevant examination boards.
-Schools and colleges are able to help applicants do this and may be able to offer personal support and advice.
+If you are considering applying to us, have made an application to us or have received an offer, you should ask your school or college to report any mitigating circumstances which might be affecting your current studies to the relevant examination boards.

-Applicants holding an offer with us can tell us about any mitigating circumstances which could not be reported to the relevant examination boards or could not have been fully taken account of by examination boards using the Mitigating Circumstances Form which will be available online from July.
-The link to this form will be sent to applicants holding us as their Firm choice in early July and the deadline for returning it to us is 1st August in the year of application.
-Applicants wishing to use this form should specify which parts of their studies were affected;
+If you are holding an offer with us you can tell us about any mitigating circumstances which could not be reported to the relevant examination boards or could not have been fully taken account of by examination boards using our Mitigating Circumstances Form.

-- specify which parts of their studies were affected;
+- Explain which parts of your studies were affected;

-- specify why it has not been possible to report the mitigating circumstances to the relevant examination boards or why the examination boards could not take account of their mitigating circumstances;
+- Tell us why it has not been possible to report the mitigating circumstances to the relevant examination boards or why the examination boards could not take account of your mitigating circumstances;

 Continued support while you study

-If your mitigating circumstances are a result of a long-term health issue or disability, the University offers support and guidance to students and applicants and we would be pleased to talk to you to discuss any support you may need during your time with us.
-More information about the services we can offer is available on the Disability Service webpages.
+If your mitigating circumstances are a result of a long-term health issue or disability, the University offers support and guidance and will be pleased to discuss your individual needs with you.
+More information about the services we offer is available on the Disability Service webpages.